Does not flower. Plant in moist or wet shade. HxS 1mx1m

 The Marsh Fern has lanceolate pale green fronds with short, widely spaced pinnae which are held erect.
 It enjoys damp shady spots and is particularly good near water.
 A lime hater, it prefers acid soils.
 Deciduous and native, it spreads by rhizomes and naturalises well.
 This fern can also be used as an aquatic marginal.
 Planting depth in water 5cm/2in.
 If you have wet or boggy ground in some shade this plant will soon colonise it.
 Not invasive, it is easily controlled if it outgrows its allotted space.
 Pot size 2 litre.

 Care & Maintenance.

-Categories: A - Z Perennial Plants, Hardy Ferns (UK) Tags: bog plant, disease resistant, ground cover, marginal plant, perennial plant, pest resistant, plant for naturalising, shade plant, UK native, waterside plant
+Categories: A - Z Perennial Plants, Hardy Ferns (UK), Shade and Woodland Plants Tags: bog plant, disease resistant, ground cover, marginal plant, perennial plant, pest resistant, plant for naturalising, shade plant, UK native, waterside plant